 The New Apostolic Church continues to be exklusive

 You see that with this new understanding of the church, the exclusivity of the NAC has by no means been relaxed.
 In conversations with outsiders, it is always emphasized that all baptized Christians are now recognized as the church of Christ, but the official catechism is decisive for assessing the teaching.
 Even though the new Chief Apostle Jean-Luc Schneider, who has been in office since 2013, increasingly preaches general Christian truths in his services (perhaps also in the hope that this will speed up acceptance as a full member of the ecumenism in Germany), he also refers to the catechism as a binding basis of faith.

-Interestingly, there are few ordinary members of the NAK who fully believe this teaching.
-Many are embarrassed to speak about it, and only a “hard core” truly embraces these teachings.
+Interestingly, there are few ordinary members of the NAK who fully believe in this teaching.
+Many are embarrassed to speak about it, and only a “hardcore” truly embraces these teachings.
 Instead, many believers in the NAC represent views that come close to universal reconciliation.
 “If you make an effort, you will be accepted by God” seems to be a common belief.
 This is the fruit of decades of preaching that emphasized one’s “striving” to attain salvation.
-The cross of Christ recedes into the background, and the necessity of a personal decision for Jesus Christ (“conversion”) and a life in His discipleship is not taught.
+The cross of Christ recedes into the background, and the necessity of a personal decision for Jesus Christ (“conversion”) and life in His discipleship is not taught.
 One sees the NAC as the “safest way” with a realistic chance of being accepted by God, as long as one remains faithful to the NAC – however, one does not know a certainty of salvation.